Vortex structure in a $d$-wave superconductor obtained by a confinement transition from the pseudogap metal: Introduction

 \section{Introduction}

 It is now well established that the superconducting state in the hole-doped cuprates has $d$-wave pairing \cite{KirtleyRMP}.
 Moreover, the 4 nodal fermionic quasiparticle excitations observed by photoemission \cite{ShenRMP} match the Bogoliubov quasiparticles expected after imposing $d$-wave pairing on a `large' Fermi surface enclosing the Luttinger hole volume of $1+p$, where $p$ is hole-doping density away from the insulator.
-However, a closer look at the microstructure of the $d$-wave superconductor is provided by its Abrikosov vortex, and the pioneering scanning tunneling microscopy (STM) observations of Hoffman {\it et al.} \cite{science.1066974} were not in agreement with the Bogoliubov-de Gennes theory of a $d$-wave superconductor with an underlying large Fermi surface.
-A complete understanding of their and subsequent observations \cite{Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016,Hamidian19}, and their connection to the normal state electronic spectrum, remain key open problems in the physics of the cuprates.
+However, discrepancies appear upon a closer look at the microstructure of the $d$-wave superconductor provided by its Abrikosov vortex: the pioneering scanning tunneling microscopy (STM) observations of Hoffman {\it et al.} \cite{science.1066974} were not in agreement with the Bogoliubov-de Gennes theory of a $d$-wave superconductor with an underlying large Fermi surface.
+A complete understanding of their and subsequent observations \cite{Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016,Hamidian19}, and their connection to the normal state electronic spectrum at low doping, remain central open problems in the physics of the cuprates.

 Using the Bogoliubov-de Gennes theory, Wang and MacDonald \cite{WM95} predicted a large zero-bias peak in the electronic local density of states (LDOS) at the core of each vortex.
-Such a peak has not been seen in numerous STM experiments \cite{science.1066974,Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016,Hamidian19}, but has finally been observed \cite{Renner21} in heavily overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8 +\delta}$; this observation is consistent with large Fermi surface present in the overdoped cuprates \cite{ShenRMP}.
+Such a peak was not seen in numerous STM experiments \cite{science.1066974,Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016,Hamidian19}, but has finally been observed \cite{Renner21} in heavily overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8 +\delta}$; this observation is consistent with large Fermi surface present in the overdoped cuprates \cite{ShenRMP}.

 The focus of the present paper is on the underdoped cuprates, where the normal state above the superconducting critical temperature, $T_c$, is the `pseudogap metal'.
 This pseudogap metal does not have a large Fermi surface, and instead the photoemission spectrum is characterized by `Fermi arcs' \cite{ShenRMP} (we will discuss a specific model for the pseudogap metal below).
 We will study the consequences of this electronic spectrum for the vortex below $T_c$.
 The STM investigations of the vortex structure \cite{science.1066974,Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016,Hamidian19} in the underdoped cuprates have revealed a number of remarkable features, not consistent the Bogoliubov-de Gennes theory of $d$-wave superconductivity in a large Fermi surface Fermi liquid: \begin{itemize} \item There is no Wang-MacDonald zero-bias peak. \item The zero-bias peak is replaced by sub-gap peaks at $\pm$6-9 meV in the LDOS \cite{Fischer05,Nishida.Matsuba.2007}. \item The LDOS at the sub-gap peaks exhibits periodic spatial modulations in a `halo' around the vortex core.
 The modulations were initially observed to have a period of 4 lattice spacings \cite{science.1066974,Fischer05,Nishida.Matsuba.2007,Nishida.Yoshizawa.2013,Tamegai.Machida.2016}, but a recent experiment \cite{Hamidian19} has seen an additional period 8 modulation.
 Period 8 modulations have also been observed in superconducting states without vortices \cite{Hirschfeld20,Fujita20,Seamus21}, and have been interpreted by the co-existence of pair density waves and a uniform superconductor. \item There is an `anti-phase' relation \cite{Nishida.Matsuba.2007} between the LDOS modulations with positive and negative bias. \end{itemize}